 With the help of AI-assisted topology mapping, data that has been collected, observed, and analyzed becomes actionable in real-time.
 This capability provides the context needed to make sense of data no matter where in the entire technology stack it originated.
 It automatically detects and collects a rich set of metadata, capturing the relationships between all system components to reveal the dependencies between each app and service.

 With traditional monitoring tools, metrics, logs, traces, and user experience data is stored in data silos without context that ties them together to provide meaning.
 However, an automatic and intelligent observability solution identifies the impact to users at the time of an incident, so you can prioritize the most critical issues and drive better business outcomes.

-AI-driven software intelligence
+AI-driven software intelligence for observability and monitoring

-IT teams operating multicloud ecosystems need continuous full-stack observability with AI-assisted automation to identify, fix, and prevent performance issues in real time.
+IT teams operating multicloud ecosystems need continuous full-stack observability with AI-assisted automation to identify, fix, and prevent performance issues in real-time.
 The Dynatrace Software Intelligence Platform, and its powerful AI engine Davis®, automate root-cause analysis and discover the unknown unknowns, all without missing a beat in today’s most complex cloud-native architectures.

-To learn more about observability and how to overcome the challenges of implementing it, download the ebook 5 Challenges to Observability.
+To learn more about observability and how to overcome the challenges of implementing it, download the eBook 5 Challenges to Observability.